Islamham/IoT-Smart-Surveillance-Robot/README.md

 # **IoT Smart Surveillance Robot**

 ## **Overview**
 In today's world, video surveillance is indispensable for enhancing safety.
-However, the limitations of stationary systems led me to conceptualize a more mobile solution.
+However, the limitations of stationary systems led us to conceptualize a more mobile solution.
 We've developed A remotely-controlled robot car, enhanced with a camera.
 It employs machine learning to detect objects and people, sending this data to the user through an intuitive web interface.

 ## **Key Functionalities**
 - **Remote Access:** Operate and view from any networked device.